Rebmiami/Territect/.github/ISSUE_TEMPLATE/bug_report.md

  - Any other mods/scripts: [if any, please list all - please use as few as possible to replicate the issue]

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here, if any is necessary.